benjaminspringer98/dab-project-i/RUNNING.md

 - run `docker compose up`
-- sometimes flyway won't start on the first run, leading to undefined values being shown in the frontend
+- sometimes flyway won't start on the first run, leading to undefined values being shown in the frontend, as the database tables to not exist
 - in this case stop the containers with `ctrl + c` and re-run them
+- sometimes this can happen multiple times (at least on my pc), I have no idea why though

 ### Prod